 This year has so far been extremely interesting in that it is clearing away all the trends from past years.
 Throughout 2018 and 2019 we saw gamification casinos testing the limits of what was possible, yet this year we have not reviewed a single new casino that offers bonus spins through challenges and missions.

 We are also not seeing a lot of big spins, mega spins and super spins anymore.
-The only trend we don’t seem to be able to shake is the lack of interesting in offering no deposit free spins, which was the only trend we had hoped would change.
-Let’s hope the wind changes in 2021, if not before.
+The only trend we don’t seem to be able to shake is the lack of interest in offering no deposit free spins, which was the only trend we had hoped would change.

 Free Spins FAQ